 The wheels started turning.
 The Brothers enlisted the help of some friends who worked for Dow Chemical in formulating an epoxy adhesive that could be also used as a coating to take advantage of epoxy’s excellent moisture resistance.

 Soon the three brothers began using the newly formulated epoxy system to build improved DN iceboats.
 These rapidly began winning races due to the added stiffness and durability the epoxy provided the wooden structures.
 Everyone wanted one.
 By 1973, Gougeon Brothers Boatworks was the largest builder of iceboats in the country.
 In 1975 they sold the iceboat business to concentrate on selling epoxy and building larger custom boats.
 Joel focused on managing the fledgling epoxy business and didn’t race nearly as much as his brothers.
 Through it all, Meade and Jan never stopped racing.
 Here’s a quick list of Meade and Jan’s winter sailing accomplishments in DNs:

 Meade won the North American title in 1980 and again in 1997 when he was 58 years old.
 He is the oldest person ever to win the North American DN championship.
 His record still stands today.
 Jan won his eighth North American DN championship in 2000.
 That’s more than any other American sailor.
 He won four World DN championships won over the course of three decades.
 (1972, 1982, 1985 and 1991) and also won the Great Cup of Siberia Race in Russia in 1989.

-Currently Meade and Jan are ranked 25th and 18th respectively in the Gold Fleet world standings of the IDNIYRA (International DN Ice Yacht Racing Association).
+As of this writing, Meade and Jan were ranked 25th and 18th respectively in the Gold Fleet world standings of the IDNIYRA (International DN Ice Yacht Racing Association).
 They vow to improve those positions this year.

 2009 marks the 40th anniversary of Gougeon Brothers, Inc. Over the years an impressive number of fast boats emerged from the Gougeon Brothers boat shop including 14 production/custom water ballasted, trailerable, catamarans—the Gougeon 32 (G32).